 This advertising strategy sees companies surprise consumers by placing unusual, out-of-the-box promotional material in unexpected, often very public locations, leaving a lasting impression on viewers.
 Often low-cost, this approach is heralded for its effectiveness.

-To better understand this strategy – and how it can be implemented successfully – we've compiled a brief list of guerrilla marketing examples that perfectly illustrate the format.
+To better understand this strategy – and how it can be implemented successfully – we've compiled a brief list of organisations that have mastered the format.

 This Is Colossal

 The UK launch of the BBC original television series Dracula formed the basis of a clever marketing campaign in early 2020.

 Aiming to raise awareness of the series and give some insight into its powerful imagery, the network created a simple outdoor billboard, featuring stakes protruding horizontally from the design along with basic details of the show.
 While visually simple when viewed during the day, a cleverly placed light illuminated the 3D stakes from one side at night, casting a shadow across the billboard in the shape of Dracula's scowling profile and prominently portraying his sharp teeth.